Addon SDK v2

 The timeline is subject to change, but we are guaranteeing at least the following time periods before any action is taken - so if it changes it will only be to delay steps on this timeline.

-• Milestone 1 (we are here): beta release of the addon SDK v2 (now available in r391).
+• Milestone 2 (we are here): stable release of the addon SDK v2 and all documentation complete (in r397 on 24th June 2024).

 • Milestone 3: Construct will start showing compatibility warnings when opening a project that uses SDK v1 addons, prompting the user to update them, or contact the addon developer for an update.
-This will be at least 6 months after milestone 2.
+This will be at least 6 months after milestone 2 (not before December 24th 2024).

 • Milestone 4: Construct will remove support for SDK v1 addons.
 The addons will no longer be loaded in the editor, and projects using them will fail to open and report that the addons are not supported and need updating.
-This will be at least 6 months after milestone 3 (and so at least 12 months after milestone 2).
+This will be at least 6 months after milestone 3 (and so at least 12 months after milestone 2, not before June 24th 2025).

 Conclusion

-Construct will ultimately drop support for the Addon SDK v1, so addon developers should consider starting updating their plugins and behaviors to use the Addon SDK v2.
+Construct will ultimately drop support for the Addon SDK v1, so addon developers should now be actively updating their plugins and behaviors to use the Addon SDK v2 and publishing these updates.
 We realise this could be a significant amount of work for some developers, but we strongly believe this is a necessary step to provide customers confidence that their projects will continue to work in the long term.
 Improving customer's trust in third-party addons should also encourage adoption of third-party addons, as there will be less cause for customers to avoid them entirely for fear of compatibility problems.
-Finally, we believe the v2 SDK is better designed and easier to maintain, and by unifying the addon SDK and scripting features, will allow both to be improved much more quickly than otherwise.
+Finally, we believe the SDK v2 is better designed and easier to maintain, and by unifying the addon SDK and scripting features, will allow both to be improved much more quickly than otherwise.
 We ask for addon developer's patience and co-operation as we go through this process.

 Tagged: